BAAI-Humanoid/MOSAIC-teleop/README.md

 - **Mocap Data Not Moving**:
   Check if Axis Studio is actively streaming and that the IP address in `online/mocap_robotapi.py` matches your mocap system's broadcast IP.

-## 📄 License

-This project is released under the No License.

 ## 🙏 Acknowledgements

 - This project, **MOSAIC-teleop**, is adapted from and built upon the **[GMR (General Motion Retargeting)](https://github.com/YanjieZe/GMR)** framework.
 We sincerely thank the authors for open-sourcing their powerful retargeting algorithms and real-time teleoperation tools.
 - Integrates with **Unitree Robotics** SDK.
 - Supports **Noitom** and **PICO** hardware ecosystems.